cognitedata/neat/docs/data-modeling-principles.md

 ### Data models should be designed for real use cases

 A danger with data modeling is that it can become an academic exercise with a lot of discussions about what to name concepts and how the concepts should be related to each other.
+In addition, there is a danger of creating extremely detailed data models, which are 1–1 representation of the real and digital world, but data models which have poor performances and are only understandable to the few who build them.
 Having real use cases is what grounds the modeling effort in reality and ensures that the data model is useful for the organization.
+Often is a good practice start with three relevant business questions to be answered and drive the data modeling process from them.

 ### The essence of data modeling is **cooperation**

 Data modeling is how people with different backgrounds and perspective come together to create a shared understanding of the business and data.
 You should expect that there will be friction in this process as it surfaces and makes concrete the understanding from different parts of the organization.
-It is by working through this friction that the organization creates the shared understanding that unlocks better collaboration across the organization.
+It is by working through this friction that the organization creates the shared understanding that unlocks better collaboration across the organization, resulting in solving critical business questions.

 ### Parsimonious Model